Personal Loans vs. Credit Cards

 Qualifying

-Since credit cards and personal loans are both types of unsecured debt, card companies and personal lenders closely examine your finances before approving applications.
-Both may require borrowers to meet a specific standard of creditworthiness or income.
+Since credit cards and personal loans are both types of unsecured debt, card companies and personal loan lenders may require borrowers to meet a specific standard of creditworthiness or income before approving applications.

 Flexibility